 First-Hand Experience: Photos from 41 Degrees South

 The only thing left to do now is share the photos (which do tend to confirm what 41 Degrees South have promised about their attraction).
-Because there were too many photos to format and add to this article, I’ve turned them into a slideshow for our YouTube Channel.
-I’m sure Dan’s photos will inspire you to visit…
+Because there were too many photos to format and add to this article, we’ve shared extra images via our social media channels.
+I’m sure Dan’s photos will inspire you to visit.